geniusinaction/group-vision/group-vision.md

 Please note that this is a documentation of our vision for group culture and goals, and is not a legal document, which supplements, but does not replace, School- and/or College-level policies for your level of employment or study.

-## Cultivating a safe group culture
+Our research group follows a simple model for interactions among the group members and with others:

+1. Be kind to others at all times,
+2. behave professionally, and
+3. act with scientific integrity.

+## Be kind

 Enjoyable, high-quality research can only be conducted when you feel safe, secure, and supported.
 All group member are thus dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion.
-We do not tolerate harassment by and/or of members of our group in any form, and we ask all members of the community to conform to the following Code of Conduct:
+We do not tolerate harassment by and/or of members of our group in any form.

-### Things to do:

-1. Be kind to others at all times,
-2. Behave professionally, and
-3. Act with scientific integrity.

 ### Examples of things not to do: